TyOverby/composition-comparison/readme.md

 </tr>
 <tr><td valign="top">

-We finally get to use `Counter.component'`!
-This is the variant that returns its current state in addition to its view.
+We finally get to use the extra return value from `Counter.component`!
 We bind the value, and immediately pass it into the next component through its optional parameter.
 The rest of the code should be very familiar.

 </td><td valign="top">